 In 2010, fossil fuels made up 80% of the global energy mix.
-In 2020, The world added a record 256 GW of renewables capacity.
+In 2020, The world added a record 256 GW of renewable capacity.
 At the same time, the world is burning more fossil fuels than ever before.
-As seen in the graph below, the share of fossil fuels in the total energy mix is as high as a decade ago and the renewable energy share has only increased slightly (Source: REN21’s Renewable 2021 Global Status Report).
+As seen in the graph below, the share of fossil fuels in the total energy mix is as high as a decade ago, and the renewable energy share has only increased slightly (Source: REN21’s Renewable 2021 Global Status Report).

 Solar and wind drove the growth bringing the total global capacity to 760 GW of solar PV and 743 GW of wind.
-However, fossil fuels remained the dominant source of energy making up 80.2% of the world's total energy supply, which includes transportation (Source: REN21’s Renewable 2021 Global Status Report).
+However, fossil fuels remained the dominant source of energy, making up 80.2% of the world's total energy supply, which includes transportation (Source: REN21’s Renewable 2021 Global Status Report).

 What happened at the G7 Summit?